 11- The Survival Issue | Stories of resilient communities that overcame or are still dealing with systemic trauma.

-A TechCrunch article published in August 2017 mentioned social media platforms such as Snapchat and Instagram are seeing double digit growth amongst the youth demographics–suggesting younger users are favoring visual communication platforms.
+A TechCrunch article published in August 2017 mentioned social media platforms such as Snapchat and Instagram are seeing double-digit growth amongst the youth demographics–suggesting younger users are favouring visual communication platforms.

 As a future iteration, we would like to see the website become a web-based engagement and capability development platform with rich media and stories via video content, and a discussion forum space where young people can directly talk to and seek responses from the resilient people featured in Grit Magazine.

-We believe the print format is key to diminish screen time but we also need to be aware of the behaviour of Grit Magazine target audience in terms of access to content and impact.
+We believe the print format is key to diminishing screen time but we also need to be aware of the behaviour of Grit Magazine's target audience in terms of access to content and impact.

 We also believe that quality online content would balance out the negative effect associated with screen overexposure.

 Reversing the mental health crisis currently devastating today’s youth